oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

       ![Image showing status of password based keystore](images/tde-password.png)

-      We will use an auto-login keystore in this lab and for that we need to complete additional steps as mentioned below.
+      You will use an auto-login keystore in this lab and for that you need to complete additional steps as mentioned below.

    c.
 Creation of auto-login keystore.